Table of Contents:

 Domain impersonation can eat away from your business’s bottom line and chip off all your revenue while also severely affecting your brand reputation.
 Manually scourging the internet for website impersonation cases can be extremely time-consuming and often impractical.
 Before you even discover an impersonated website, it may have already caused severe damage to your business revenue.

-Red Points’ Revenue Recovery software automatically scans the web for any kind of infringements and impersonifications.
-The software then initiates the takedown process automatically to save you all the stress and make sure your business is always protected at all times.
+Red Points’ impersonation protection software automatically scans the web for any kind of infringements and website impersonifications.
+The software then initiates the fake website takedown process automatically to save you all the stress and make sure your business is always protected at all times.

-See how you can automatically find and remove fake accounts, apps, sites, and domains, to protect your customers and reputation with Red Points.
+See how you can automatically find and remove fake social media accounts, apps, sites, and domains, to protect your customers and reputation with Red Points.